Frequently Asked Questions

 How much fruit can one tree bear?

-Are they green or black olives?
+Are they green olives or black olives?

 How long before I get fruit?